h2oai/2017-06-21-hackathon/github-query/README.md

    - You can leverage any libraries: for example [PyGitHub](https://github.com/PyGithub/PyGithub) to communicate with GitHub API, or [dateparser](https://pypi.python.org/pypi/dateparser) to parse date
  - Create and submit code to your GitHub repository
  - Time limit is 2hours

+## Submission of solution
+Send a location of your solution GitHub repository to `venkatesh@h2o.ai`

+## Evaluation
+We will do evaluation of submitted solutions on Thursday and authors of successful solutions will be contacted.

 ### Hints
   - If you hit GitHub rate limit, you need to create an application id in GitHub settings under your account.